santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 ## Manufacturing Mystery

 Berlit'z central argument follows a deceptively simple structure: over 100 vessels have vanished without trace in the Bermuda Triangle since 1945.
 These disappearances involve bizarre phenomena like spinning compasses and impossible transmissions; the ocean harbours countless unexplained mysteries fro Atlantis to prehistoric creatures.
 Therefore, supernatural forces must be at work in this region.
-Yet examining how Berlitz constructs each element of this argument reveals a systematic exploration of cognitive vulnerabilities rather than genuine investigation.
+Yet examining how Berlitz constructs each element of this argument reveals a systematic deplyoment of logical fallacies and exploitation of cogni

 ## The Real Phenomenon